 Midjourney reached $500 million in annual revenue with approximately 107 people and a $10.5 billion valuation.
 No venture capital.
 None.
 The entire operation runs through a Discord server and a small team that would fit in a coffee shop — not a large one.

-These aren't startup mythology.
-They're filed numbers and public data.
-And they describe something we didn't have a word for until recently.
+These are not startup mythology.
+They are filed numbers and public data.
+And they describe something you have likely felt in your own trajectory — the ceiling lifting.

 We call it the Superachiever phenomenon.
 Not as branding.
 As description.
 People using AI and modern tools to create value at scales that required entire institutions five years ago.
 Observable.
 Measurable.
 Accelerating.